Childe Rowland: In subsequent culture

-The story of Childe Roland is given prominence in Harper Lee's second book, Go Set a Watchman, in which 26-year-old "Scout" seeks to understand a Victorian scholar, her Uncle Jack, regarding the South's status in the 1950s.
+The story of Childe Roland is given prominence in Harper Lee's initial draft of To Kill a Mockingbird, later published under the title Go Set a Watchman, in which 26-year-old "Scout" seeks to understand a Victorian scholar, her Uncle Jack, regarding the South's status in the 1950s.

 In Book 2 of Seanan Mcguire's Indexing series, the prison used to hold rougue fairy tale characters is named Childe.